jsmcm/synergi/README.md

 Create an .env file.
 You can do this by copying the .env.example file to .env which will contain a logical starting point but you can override settings as required.

- and then type the following commands:
+ and then type the following commands (order is important):

+- composer install
 - npm install
 - npm run build
-- composer install
 - php artisan migrate
 - php artisan key:generate